 Well, what he's done now is to travel with a crack videotape crew recording an America not usually seen on TV.
-The result is JEAN SHEPHERD'S AMERICA, and he calls it "a programs makes its debut on PBS, Public Television Channel , night at ...
+The result is JEAN SHEPHERD'S AMERICA, and he calls it "a pforound and humorous view of the underbelly of American culture."
+The series of half-hour programs makes its debut on PBS, Public Television Channel , night at .

-The America that Shepherd catches is our fads and folbles, our national idiosyncracies.
+The America that Shepherd catches is our fads and foibles, our national idiosyncracies.